 Take a Scenic Drive on the Grand Canyon’s North Rim

-Updated 01.03.2020: If you’re a long time reader of My Itchy Travel Feet, then it’s no secret that the North Rim is my favorite destination at Grand Canyon National Park (Alan’s too).
-We appreciate the isolation, as well as fewer folks crowding the overlooks.
-One of the easiest—and most scenic—ways to explore this side of the […]
+Is driving Cape Royal Rd on your Grand Canyon itinerary?
+Let me show you why it should be.
+If you’re a long time reader of My Itchy Travel Feet, then it’s no secret that the North Rim is my favorite destination at Grand Canyon National Park (Alan’s too).
+We appreciate the isolation, as well as fewer […]

 North Rim: The Grand Canyon’s other side

-Updated 06.13.2020: The North Rim of the Grand Canyon is my favorite.
+The North Rim of the Grand Canyon is my favorite.
 It’s less crowded.
 Plus a ponderosa pine forest leads right up to the edge, which gives this side of the canyon a totally different feel.
-Alan and I discovered the North Rim on a fall national park road trip that took us from […]
+Alan and I discovered the North Rim on a fall national park road trip that took us from Arizona to […]

 A fall visit to Grand Teton National Park